 9) Maintain INTIMACY.
 If you want a successful commitment, you need to resolve to work hard to build and maintain a sense of closeness, familiarity, warmth and affection.
 Your bond will break without this factor, no matter how strong it is to begin with.

 10) Be open and honest about FINANCES.
 Even though this one is last, it is extremely important.
 Again, finances are the number one reason for break-ups of all kinds.
 When you are sure that you want to build a strong relationship with your companion, you need to talk about finances with each other.
 You should share your financial desires, credit reports, future investment choices, etc. You need to make sure you are working together to achieve the same goals, and if you both are not on the same page about finances, your relationship will be in serious jeopardy.

-These tasks and ideals are not in any particular order, but you do need to be sure that you are hitting all of them.
+While these are not in any particular order, you do need to be sure that you are hitting all of them.

-Remember, it takes work to make a relationship last, and a successful companionship is the deepest relationship any two people can have.
+It takes work to make a relationship last, and a successful companionship is the most romantically rewarding relationship any two people can have.